ReddyBytes/Docker/Theory/2_Docker_Intro&Architecture.md

 Container Engine are like ContainerD, CRI-O

 ## DOCKER
 Docker is a platform for developing, shipping and running applications inside containers.
+It seperates the application and infra so that we can test anywhere with all dependencies.

+Main advantages:

+1. __Portability :__ we can ship our application wherever we want

+2. __Consistency :__ Irrespective of infra we will get the same output

+3. __Isolation :__ seperation is there b/w infra and aplication

+4. __Efficiency :__ we can work more efficient because there is no need of having the same dependencies in all systwms , dev, qa, prd.

 ### Docker Image:
 - An image is an immutable, lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, environment variables, and config files.